-The Chief Finance Officer (CFO) is responsible for the proper administration of the council's financial affairs.
-The Chief Finance Officer confirms that the council's arrangements conform to Section 151 of the Local Government Act 1972 and that the council complies with CIPFA's Statement on the Role of the Chief Financial Officer (CFO) in Local Government (2016).
-While the council has robust financial management arrangements in place, it is important to note that the 2023/24 budget was produced in the context of prevailing economic uncertainty, particularly in relation to interest rates, inflation (including volatile utility costs) and the impact of a potential recession next year and beyond.
-The uncertain economic outlook and potential recession has resulted in increased uncertainty within the council's finances and demonstrates the ongoing importance of holding sufficient reserves to enable the council to manage the risks it faces.
+The Chief Finance Officer (CFO) is responsible for the proper administration of the Council's financial affairs.
+The Chief Finance Officer confirms that the Council's arrangements conform to Section 151 of the Local Government Act 1972 and that the Council complies with CIPFA's Statement on the Role of the Chief Financial Officer (CFO) in Local Government (2016).
+While the Council has robust financial management arrangements in place, it is important to note that the 2024/25 budget was again produced in the context of prevailing economic uncertainty, particularly in relation to interest rates, inflation and the impact of a potential recession.
+The uncertain economic outlook causes increased uncertainty within the Council's finances and demonstrates the ongoing importance of holding sufficient reserves to enable the Council to manage the risks it faces.

-The council will develop its Medium Term Financial Strategy 2024-28 to deliver corporate priorities while addressing the future budget gap (projected at £1.6m by 2025/26, as reported to Full Council in February 2023) and reducing risk.
-Financial risk remains elevated however, particularly with regard to service demands, utility costs and inflationary pressure.
-Provision has been made to manage risks as far as possible, but this remains an area of concern that will continue to be monitored.
+During 2023/24 the Council approved its Medium Term Financial Strategy 2024-28, which aims to deliver corporate priorities while addressing the future budget gap (projected at c.£0.5m per annum) to maintain the financial health of the organisation.
+Financial risk remains elevated however, particularly with regard to service demands, the major Town Hall relocation project, inflationary pressures and commercial property income.
+Provision has been made to manage risks as far as possible, but these remain areas of concern that will continue to be monitored.